 - Quantity: There is no magic bullet, however, shooting for a minimum of 10-15 contributors will help to ensure good results.
-Achieving 30, 40 or even 50 contributors, however, can provide stellar results (provided they are truly influencers within the brand’s industry).
+Achieving 30, 40 or even 50 contributors, however, can provide stellar results (provided they are true influencers within the brand’s industry).
 More is better.

 - Quality: A contributor is considered to be of higher quality if he or she has a sizable audience relative to other influencers within the industry/niche.
 It is also important that the audience actually engages upon the influencer’s social activity.
 Each industry/niche will be different.
 It won’t typically be possible to ensure that every contributor is a heavy influencer, however, ensure that all contributions are insightful and consider giving extra attention to highest-quality contributors.
 Their involvement can mean big results for your brand’s efforts with the Multi-Expert Interview.

 Outreach Plan: The following steps, using Buzzstream, will help ensure maximum contributor participation.
 The goals are to show that you believe in what you are proposing,